Profile of Arinzano

 Arinzano is a remarkable property, an icon of modern Spanish winemaking that boasts a history dating back hundreds of years.
 In fact, historical evidence suggests that vines were cultivated by a member of the Spanish aristocracy, Sancho Fortuñones de Arínzano, in the 11th century – a respectable pedigree indeed!
-This tradition continued throughout the ages until a 16th-century noble decided to build a grandiose palace on the site where the modern winery now stands.
+This tradition continued throughout the ages until a 16th-century noble decided to build a grandiose palace on the modern winery site.

-Its salvation came in 1988 when Arinzano caught the eye of the legendary Chivite family and in particular its patriarch, Julian Chivite.
+Its salvation came in 1988 when Arinzano caught the legendary Chivite family’s eye and its patriarch, Julian Chivite.
 After an extensive analysis, the family decided to invest a small fortune into renovating the dilapidated estate, in addition to replanting the vineyards and building a new state-of-the-art winery.
-Designed by renowned Spanish architect Rafael Moneo, the Arinzano winery is today considered one of the finest in Spain, seamlessly blending into the stunning Navarran landscape, and yet boasting the most cutting edge technology and equipment.
+Designed by renowned Spanish architect Rafael Moneo, today’s Arinzano winery is considered one of Spain’s finest, seamlessly blending into the stunning Navarran landscape and boasting the most cutting edge technology and equipment.
 Small wonder then, that Arinzano was awarded Vino de Pago status in 2007, the highest classification available to wineries in Spain.

 Gran Vino de Arinzano 2010

 100% Tempranillo.
 After fermentation, the wine is aged in 50% new French oak for 14 months.
 The prestige wine of the property, capable of extended cellaring on release.

 75% Tempranillo, 25% Merlot.
 After fermentation, the wine is aged in 40% new French oak for 14 months.

 100% Merlot.
 Produced from organic grapes, after fermentation the wine is aged in 40% new French oak for 14 months.

 100% Chardonnay.
 After fermentation the wine is aged in 30% new French oak for 12 months.